7 Essential Tips For Maintaining the Bilge Pump on Your Boat

 This humble device keeps your engine area dry every time you’re on the water.
 Though it’s a vital component of every modern boat, it’s easy to overlook routine maintenance tasks.

-Here are a few important bilge pump maintenance steps and bilge cleaning tips to follow every time you take your boat on the water.
+Here are a few important bilge pump maintenance steps and bilge cleaning tips to follow every time you take your boat out on the water.

 1. Test the Pump Often